newatoms/beta/_private/account-form.md

 ### Form ideas:
   * Outcomes can be tick boxes [x].
   * Flow charts with follow-up questions (yes/no).
-  * Likert scales (strongly disagree, Disagree netral, agree, strongly agree).
+  * Likert scales (strongly disagree, disagree, neutral, agree, strongly agree).
   * Ranking 1-5/1-10

 ### What do you want to achieve with your blog? (possible outcome)